 - Study the case in detail to determine the strengths and detect the weaknesses of the prosecution.

 - We value the evidence to design the defense strategy.

 - If the evidence gives you the opportunity to request a lesser sentence, our attorneys will take full advantage of this circumstance.

 - When the evidence is inconclusive, flawed, or obtained by unlawful means, we may request that charges to be dropped.

 Having an experienced, capable and knowledgeable violent crime lawyer on your side is what makes it possible to win trials.
 At Lluis Law we have litigated for more than four decades in California courts treating these cases with good results.

 Call us with confidence if you have been charged with deadly weapon assault in California.
-We will offer you a free consultation to explain the law, your benefits, and your options.
+We will offer you a private consultation to explain the law, your benefits, and your options.
 The testimonies of those we have defended are our best proof.